Alfred Acur

 Alfred Acur Okodi (born 25 December 1954) is an Anglican bishop who presided over the Diocese of West Lango from 2014 to 2018 in Uganda.

+Early life

-Okodi was born in Alebtong District and was educated at Uganda Christian University.
-He was ordained in 1991.
+Okodi was born in Alebtong District, Northern Uganda and was ordained into ministry in 1991 at Aloi Archdeaconary head quarters.

+Education and career

+He was educated at Uganda Christian University formerly known as Bishop Tucker Theological College where he earned a Bachelor of Divinity Degree.
+He later obtained a Master of Arts in Missions from the Nairobi Evangelical School of Theology in 1996.
 He has served as Vicar of St. Stephen, Nsambya; Archdeacon of Kampala South; Sub Dean of All Saints' Cathedral, Kampala and Kampala Diocesan Mission Coordinator.

+Okodi was ordained as bishop of West Lango diocese on October 21st 2014 in a ceremony that was attended by president Yoweri Museveni.

+Personal life

+Okodi is married to Deborah Okodi.